 Lowering the risk of type 2 diabetes

 As with heart disease, risk of type 2 diabetes increases with excessive inflammation and oxidative stress.
-Therefore, asparagus’ impressive anti-inflammatory properties and high levels of antioxidants make it a good preventive food.
-One 2011 study published in the British Journal of Nutrition also suggested that asparagus’ ability to improve insulin secretion and improve β-cell function also helps lower the risk of type 2 diabetes.
+Therefore, asparagus' impressive anti-inflammatory properties and high levels of antioxidants make it a good preventive food.
+A 2011 study published in the British Journal of Nutrition also suggested that asparagus' ability to improve insulin secretion and improve beta-cell function also helps lower the risk of type 2 diabetes.
+Beta cells are unique cells in the pancreas that produce, store and release insulin.

-Free-radical busting antioxidants, especially glutathione,are thought to slow the aging process.
+The antioxidant glutathione is thought to slow the aging process, according to a 1998 article in The Lancet journal.
 And the folate that asparagus provides works with B12 to prevent cognitive decline.
-One Tufts University study found that older adults with healthy levels of folate and B12 performed better during a test of response speed and mental flexibility than those with lower levels of folate and B12.
+A Tufts University study found that older adults with healthy levels of folate and B12 performed better during a test of response speed and mental flexibility than those with lower levels of folate and B12.

 Keeping you cleansed and preventing kidney stones

-Asparagus can act as a natural diuretic, due to its high amounts of the amino acid asparagine.
+Asparagus can act as a natural diuretic, according to a 2010 study published in the West Indian Medical Journal.
 This can help rid the body of excess salt and fluid, making it especially good for people suffering from edema and high blood pressure.
 It also helps flush out toxins in kidneys and prevent kidney stones.
+On the other hand, the National Institutes of Health recommends that people who are suffering from uric acid kidney stones should avoid asparagus.

-Asparagus is one of the few vegetables that contain inulin, a unique carbohydrate associated with improved digestion.
+According to The Ohio State University, asparagus contains inulin, a unique dietary fiber associated with improved digestion.
 Inulin is a prebiotic; it does not get broken down and digested until it reaches the large intestine.
-There, it nurtures bacteria known to improve nutrient absorption, decrease allergies, and lower the risk of colon cancer.
+There, it nurtures bacteria known to improve nutrient absorption, decrease allergies and reduce the risk of colon cancer.

 Risks of eating asparagus

-It is possible to have an asparagus allergy, in which case you should not eat it.
+It is also possible to have an asparagus allergy, in which case you should not eat it, she said.
 People who are allergic to other members of the lily family, such as onions, garlic, and chives, are more likely to be allergic to asparagus.
 Symptoms include a runny nose, hives, trouble breathing, and puffiness or swelling around the mouth and lips.

 Why does asparagus make urine smell?